 As a spiritually fruitful way to celebrate the Year of St. Joseph, we encourage the faithful to make a pilgrimage to the many parishes and chapels named for St. Joseph across the Diocese of Charlotte.

 For this purpose, the official Year of St. Joseph Prayer Book—with a forward written by Bishop Jugis—will be shipping in March 2020 ahead of the Solemnity of St. Joseph on March 19th.
 The prayer book includes blank, passport-style pages to be stamped at each parish or chapel with an official Year of St. Joseph stamp customized for each location.
-Click here to pre-order individually, or check with your parish office about placing a bulk order at a discounted rate if they have not already done so.
+Click here to order individually, or check with your parish office about placing a bulk order at a discounted rate if they have not already done so.